bll123/libmp4tag/README.txt

   The goal is to have a library where all tags can be accessed and modified and any tags, unknown tags or custom tags are never lost when the audio file is updated.
+A list of known tags is only used when new tags are added.

   A command line utility is included to display or change the tags.